 A nonnullable rowversion column is semantically equivalent to a binary(8) column.
 A nullable rowversion column is semantically equivalent to a varbinary(8) column.

-You can use the rowversion column of a row to easily determine whether the row has had an update statement ran against it since the last time it was read.
-If an update statement is ran against the row, the rowversion value is updated.
-If no update statements are ran against the row, the rowversion value is the same as when it was previously read.
+You can use the rowversion column of a row to easily determine whether an update statement has been run against the row since the last time it was read.
+If an update statement is run against the row, the rowversion value is updated.
+If no update statements are run against the row, the rowversion value is the same as when it was previously read.
 To return the current rowversion value for a database, use @@DBTS.

 You can add a rowversion column to a table to help maintain the integrity of the database when multiple users are updating rows at the same time.
 You may also want to know how many rows and which rows were updated without re-querying the table.

 For example, assume that you create a table named

 MyTest.
 You populate some data in the table by running the following Transact-SQL statements.

 CREATE TABLE MyTest (myKey int PRIMARY KEY ,myValue int, RV rowversion); GO INSERT INTO MyTest (myKey, myValue) VALUES (1, 0); GO INSERT INTO MyTest (myKey, myValue) VALUES (2, 0); GO

 You can then use the following sample Transact-SQL statements to implement optimistic concurrency control on the